-Acne scars are commonly referred to as the marks left behind after severe acne.
-Acne scars come in various depths and sizes.
+Acne scars are commonly referred to as the marks left behind after severe acne – there are many types of acne scars and they come in various depths and sizes.
 They may be small and barely noticeable or very prominent.
 Prominent scars generally have a different texture from surrounding unaffected skin and can be in the form of pockmarks or depressions.
 Any pockmarks or indentations that appear are the result of an alteration in the skin’s collagen structure.
 Most acne scars tend to cause an indentation in the skin’s surface – a few will leave raised scars.
 There are several different kinds of acne scars:

 Ice pick scars: These are deep, narrow scars that form pits in the skin and are the most common sign of acne scarring.